ourresearch/openalex-docs/the-data/sources/README.md

 ### `works_api_url`

-_String:_ A URL that will get you a list of all this source's `Works`.
+A URL that will get you a list of all this source's works.

 We express this as an API URL (instead of just listing the works themselves) because sometimes a source's publication list is too long to reasonably fit into a single `Source` object.